themeteorchef/writing-a-package/writing-a-package.md

 <div class="note">
   <h3>A quick note</h3>
   <p>If you're interested in learning more about testing with Meteor, I recommend checking out Sam Hatoum's book <a href="http://www.meteortesting.com">The Meteor Testing Manual</a>.
-As a special gift for readers of this recipe, you can <strong>use <a href="https://gumroad.com/l/CjWVEw/ttmc">this code</a> to save 15%</strong> when you buy the book! <strong>This coupon is only good until May 27th, 2015 so act quick.</strong></p>
+As a special gift for readers of this recipe, you can <strong>use <a href="https://gumroad.com/l/CjWVEw/ttmc">this code</a> to save 15%</strong> when you buy the book! <strong>This coupon is only good until June 1st, 2015 so act quick.</strong></p>
 </div>

 #### What should we test?
 So we've seen how to write a test but how can we know _what_ to test?
 Ah, right.
 This is tricky.
 I've found that asking the question "what code have I written that can break?" is incredibly helpful.
 Even more, think about this on a very granular, small level.
 A test ideally looks at one thing.
 Notice in our examples we had one test just for testing if the template was visible.
 Another for testing if our function worked.
 That's the idea: start small.

-What will really cook your melon is that there are different kinds of tests.
+What will really [cook your melon](http://media.giphy.com/media/147loIoFnf9E1q/giphy.gif) is that there are different kinds of tests.
 That's outside of the scope of this recipe, but what we're covering here is known as a "unit" test.
 Like it sounds, unit tests are designed to test individual _units_ of code.
 A single function.
 Making sure a template exists.
 Little stuff.
 Use your best judgment and test the stuff that _could_ break, even if you think your code is perfect.

 There's a lot of hullabaloo from the other nerds out there that you need to have a bunch of tests.
 Much like anything else in web development: it depends.
 Again, don't be overwhelmed.
 Start with something small like unit tests and work your way up to the other stuff.
+What matters is that you're proactive about it and just _trying_.

 #### Running tests
 Alright...we've written tests.
 Now we have to actually run them.
 Run them?
 Yeah.